Table of Contents

 - Separator - I have selected the underscore as separator.

 - 7. If the group name exceeds a length of 60 characters, then the name is abbreviated to max.
 60 characters.
 In addition to this, the characters are removed from the middle of the name and replaced by the character "...".

 The levels, in which list groups are created, must be in case of both the programs.
 Here I would like to determine the levels 1 to 2 for these groups.
 The creation of list groups on the share (level 0) is not possible in case of both the programs.

 e) Modify Plus / Restricted Modify

-Both the programs offer a rights configuration, which prevents the deletion of a directory, to which the user has modify rights.
-This should be used in case of both the programs.
-With the latest versions, both the programs use the same procedure.
-The modify-right to the directory to be protected is changed in such a way that instead of the authorization “Delete”, the authorization “Delete sub-folders and files” is set.
-This assures that the directory, to which this authorization is set, cannot be deleted.
+Both the programs offer a rights configuration, which prevents the deletion of a directory to which the user has modify rights.
+This should be used in the case of both the programs.
+With the latest versions, both programs use the same procedure.
+The modify-right to the directory will be changed to "delete", the authorization "Delete sub-folders and files" is set.
+This assures that the directory is not deleted.

 a) Name conventions

-The names of the authorization groups must be exactly generated same by migRaven and 8MAN.
+The names of the authorization groups must be exactly generated by migRaven and 8MAN.

 The name in migRaven is configured under "Group configuration".
 The rider "Type", "Name", "List-Right" and "Rights" are interesting.

 b) The group type is determined under the rider "Type"